catatlake/react-native-esp-idf-provisioning/README.md

 - https://github.com/espressif/esp-idf-provisioning-android
 - https://github.com/espressif/esp-idf-provisioning-ios

 SoftAP transport is supported without requiring any Bluetooth permissions.
-Ensure your Android app requests Wi-Fi state and fine location permissions so the bridge can discover and connect to the SoftAP network.
+Ensure your Android app requests Wi-Fi state permissions plus either `ACCESS_FINE_LOCATION` (Android 12 and below) or `NEARBY_WIFI_DEVICES` (Android 13+) so the bridge can discover and connect to the SoftAP network.

 QR code scanning is deliberately not supported.
 This can be done using other react-native libraries.